 Slice some beef, toss it with bulgogi sauce and grill.
 Or stir fry the beef and stir the sauce in at the end.
 Either way, it makes a great topping for bibimbap.

-Burgers is the other place this bulgogi sauce shines.
+Burgers is another place this bulgogi sauce shines.
 Bulgogi burgers – what could possibly be better than that.
 Mix 2/3 ground beef, 1/3 ground pork.
 Mix in a bit of gochujang for the ultimate umami bomb.
 Grill, brushing with bulgogi sauce.
 Toss that on a brioche bun with some gochu mayo and maybe some pickled onions.

 I’m drooling into my keyboard here…